jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 - classification markers (for example, grammatical gender system)

 # Verbs

+Similar to the case of [nouns](#nouns), all languages have verbs, which typically appear in the head of a predicate - this distribution feature [in clauses](#inner-structure-of-clauses) is the prototype role of verbs, and also an important criteria to recognize a verb class.

 Note that the verb category may be a closed category, sometimes only a few dozen, but in this case, they can usually be enriched with certain affixes.